4awpawz/buster/README.md

 Buster supports the following options:

 ### restore
-Buster can restore your files to their original state if you include the *-r* or *--restore* option on the command line or the *"restore: [true or false]"* key/value pair in either .buster.json or package.json.
+Buster can restore your files to their original state if you include the *-r* or *--restore* option on the command line or the *"restore: [true or false]"* key/value pair in either .buster.json or package.json. __*Important*__ you must provide the same list of operational directives that was used when you ran Buster without the *restore* option.

 ### manifest
 Buster can generate and save a manifest file if you provide the -m/--manifest option on the command line or the "manifest: [true or false]" key/value pair in .buster.json or package.json.
-See [options](#options) above for details.

 __sample__ generated manifest file
 ```